-Beginnings of Success:
+Beginnings of Success

 The first Iron Man film became wildly successful.
 It received stellar reviews from critics and the public.
 The movie made more than five hundred and eighty-five million dollars despite Iron Man being an originally unpopular character.
 When Iron Man took the world by storm, it exceeded Marvel and Marvel Studios’ expectations.
 It was a massive leap forward compared to their previous financial struggle when the company was forced to sell character rights for pennies on the dollar.
 This proved that Feige made the right innovations by carefully choosing actors like Chris Evans, Scarlet Johansen, and Mark Ruffalo.

 The success did not stop at the first Iron Man film.
-Iron Man 2, Thor, and Captain America: The First Avenger, was able to produce one-point-five billion dollars in ticket sales between 2010 and 2011.
+Iron Man 2, Thor, and Captain America: The First Avenger were able to produce one-point-five billion dollars in ticket sales between 2010 and 2011.
 All of Marvel’s movies pointed towards Feige’s changes and the effects being extraordinary and integral for propelling the company to where it was in 2011, as they were all great successes, but Feige’s plans didn’t stop there.

-Innovation and Rise to the Top:
+Innovation and Rise to the Top